Child, Adolescent, and Adult Psychiatrist, MD

 Specialties & expertise

-Dr. Chiké Nwankwo is an adult and child psychiatrist Brookline, MA with expertise in anxiety, depression, trauma, ADHD, and substance abuse.
+Dr. Chiké Nwankwo is an adult and child psychiatrist in Brookline, MA with expertise in anxiety, depression, trauma, ADHD, and substance abuse.
 He completed his Child, Adolescent, and Adult Psychiatry Fellowships and Residency at Harvard Medical School and received his MD from University of Michigan Medical School.

 The majority of Dr. Chiké's work is talk therapy, with medication management available as necessary.
 His approach to medication is highly transparent, and he values developing a trusting and respectful relationship with his clients before prescribing.
 Dr. Chiké combines Cognitive Behavioral Therapy, Interpersonal Therapy, mindfulness practices, psychoanalytical therapy, and supportive therapy to cater to the individual's needs.